smy1/swlab/python/README.md

    - [merge-clips.py](./merge-clips.py): This script concatenates short videos which are stored in third-level subfolders of the second-level camera subfolders.
 The third-level subfolders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.

 ### 2. Overlay videos
-The following code extracts information from an excel file.
+(A) The following code extracts information from an excel file.
 ```
 from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",